-Acquisition-related costs for these businesses amounted to approximately \$1,299 (\$1,179 during fiscal year 2019) and were expensed as incurred.
+Acquisition-related costs for the other businesses amounted to approximately \$1,299 and were expensed as incurred.

 Certain provisions in the purchase agreements provide for additional consideration of up to \$34,900, in the aggregate, to be paid based upon the achievement of specified financial performance targets, as defined in the purchase agreements, through no later than September 2021.
 The Company determined the acquisition date fair values of the liabilities for the contingent consideration based on probability forecasts and discounted cash flow analyses.
 In each subsequent reporting period, the Company will reassess its current estimates of performance relative to the targets and adjust the contingent liabilities to their fair values through earnings.
-See additional disclosures in Note 11.
+See additional disclosures in Note 13.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (in thousands, except warrant, unit, share and per share amounts)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (in thousands, except unit, share and per share amounts)